Gaps, Ambiguity, and Establishing Complexity-Class Containments via Iterative Constant-Setting: Appendix A: Deferred Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{t:up-to-k}] Let $L$ be a language in $\upleq{k}$, witnessed by a machine $\hat{N}$.
 To show $L \in \rcnb{T}$ we give a description of a NPTM $N$ that on every input $x$ has $\acc_N(x) \in T$ if $x \in L$ and $\acc_N(x) = 0$ if $x \notin L$.

 On input $x$, $N$ nondeterministically guesses an integer $i \in \{1,2,\ldots,k\}$, and then nondeterministically guesses a cardinality-$i$ set of paths of $\hat{N}(x)$.
 If all the paths guessed in a cardinality-$i$ set are accepting paths, then $N$ branches into $c_i$ accepting paths, where the constants $c_i$ are as defined below.
-Note that unlike the proof of Theorem~\ref{t:meta1} these constants $c_1, \ldots, c_k$ do not have to be computed on the fly by $N$, but rather are hard-coded into $N$.
+Note that unlike the proof of Theorem~\ref{t:meta1} these constants $c_1, \ldots, c_k$ do not have to be computed on the fly by $N$, but rather are hard-coded into $N$, so we do not need $T$ to be P-printable.

 Set $c_1$ to be the least element of $T$.
 Iteratively set, in this order, $c_2$, $c_3$,~\dots, $c_k$ as follows.
 Given $c_1, \ldots, c_{i-1}$ set $b_i = \sum_{1 \leq \ell \leq i-1} c_{\ell} {i \choose \ell}$.
 Then let $a_i$ be the least element of $T$ such that $a_i \geq b_i$, and set $c_i = a_i - b_i$.
 Our description of machine $N$ is complete.